Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

     }
 }
 ```
-As mentioned before, I had previously set up the routing, NACLs, and Security Groups to allow traffic to and from VPCs using VPC Peering.

 ### Connectivity Test:
-I used OpenSSH previously, but will be trying EC2 Instance Connect to connect to my Main VPC - Public EC2.
-To test VPC Peering works, I sent pings using ICMP from my first public server, Main VPC - Public EC2 to VPC 2 - EC2.
+I used OpenSSH previously, so I will be trying EC2 Instance Connect to connect to Main VPC - Public EC2.
+To test VPC Peering works, I sent pings from Main VPC - Public EC2 to VPC 2 - Public EC2.

 ## 9. S3 Access & VPC Endpoints
-I would now like to securely access my <a href=https://github.com/Giorojas11/AWS-Projects/tree/main/S3-Bucket-Terraform>S3 Bucket</a> from my VPCs.
-Some AWS services don't live in VPCs and require going through the internet to access.
-VPC Endpoint allows you to establish a secure connection from Endpoint to your services without going through the internet.
+VPC Endpoint allows for secure access from VPC to <a href=https://github.com/Giorojas11/AWS-Projects/tree/main/S3-Bucket-Terraform>S3 Bucket</a>.
+Some AWS services aren't hosted in VPCs and require internet access, which can be a security risk.
+VPC Endpoint allows you to establish a secure connection from an Endpoint to your services without the internet.

-I created an endpoint for Main VPC and added routing using route table ids, for my Main VPC - private and public route tables.
+I created an endpoint for the Main VPC updated the routing for the public and private subnets.
 ```
 resource "aws_vpc_endpoint" "s3_endpoint" {
   vpc_id       = aws_vpc.main_vpc.id